zarusz/SlimCluster/README.md

 * Raft consensus helps propagata state across the micro-service instances and ensure there is a leader instance performing the coordination of work.

 The library goal is to provide a common groundwork for coordination and consensus of your distributed micro-service instances.
-With that the developer can focus on the business problem at hand rather rather than havng to solve distributed problems.
+With that the developer can focus on the business problem at hand.
 The library promisses to have a friendly API and pluggable architecture.

 The strategic aim for SlimCluster is to implement other algorithms to make distributed .NET micro-services easier and not require one to pull in a load of other 3rd party libraries or products.